 Have your athletes spend more time studying

 Overall, specialized athletes spend too much time playing and not enough time training and studying.

 That’s right, studying.

 Anthony Yacco of 4D Sports Performance Center, another eSoft Planner client, starts each practice with lesson.
 Players study the biomechanics and science behind what they need to do to improve.
 After these lessons, players start practices focused and energized — and they can play more safely, too.

 It’s up to us to protect our athletes from the risk of overuse injuries.
-If you have other suggestions on how you are addressing this issue at your sports academy, please leave a comment.
+If you have other suggestions on how you are addressing this issue and preventing overuse injuries at your sports academy, please leave a comment.